 · He felt his heart to be distressed.

 ii.
 This makes us think of the times when others caused great misery for David, misery that surely extended to the depths of his soul.
-There were the many years he lived as a fugitive from King Saul, having to forsake all because a wicked man persecuted him without cause.
-There was also the deep misery when his son Absalom rebelled against him and deposed David as king.
-David knew what it was like to have great soul-misery inflicted upon him from another person.
+For many years he lived as a fugitive from King Saul, having to forsake all because a wicked man persecuted him without cause.
+David also experienced deep misery when his son Absalom rebelled and deposed him as king.
+David knew what it was like to have great soul-misery inflicted upon him by another person.

 iii.
 Dwell in darkness: “Literally, in dark places.
-This may be understood of David’s taking refuge in caves and dens of the earth, to escape from his persecuting son; yea, even to take refuge in the tombs, or repositories of the dead.”
+This may be understood of David’s taking refuge in caves and dens of the earth.”
 (Clarke)

 c.
 Therefore my spirit is overwhelmed within me; my heart within me is distressed: David spoke long before the greater Son of David, but these words could also be in the mouth of Jesus, especially in His Gethsemane agony.
 In Gethsemane, before His betrayal and crucifixion, Jesus said: My soul is exceedingly sorrowful, even to death (Matthew 26:38).

 i.
 “Such words our Lord Jesus might have used: in this the Head is like the members, and the members are as the Head.”
 (Spurgeon)

 I remember the days of old;

 I meditate on all Your works;

 I muse on the work of Your hands.

 My soul longs for You like a thirsty land.
 Selah